chanakyha/instagram-dm-bot/readme.md

 ```
 {
   "username": "YOUR USERNAME",
-  "password": "YOUR PASSWORD"
+  "password": "YOUR PASSWORD",
+  "target": ["Target1", "Target2"]
 }
 ```

-**Open up your Terminal and install install instabot package using pip** `pip install instabot`
+**Open up your Terminal and install instabot package using pip** `pip install instabot`

 > **_NOTE:_** If you don't have pip installed on your system, check your python3 installation in your machine and add environment variables to it.